What’s Tmma Photography about?

 Heard the one about the cook who had a good oven? 🙂

 There are certain situations where specialist (and expensive) gear will make getting a good shot easier.
 For most of us, most us of the time the gear isn’t the limiting factor.
 Sure marketing departments tell you otherwise, but don’t believe them.
-The only time you really need to upgrade is if your equipment stops you getting the shot.
-Before going all magpie and getting that shiny new bit of kit think if a workshop or travel experience may be more beneficial.
+The only time you really NEED to upgrade is if your equipment stops you getting the shot.
+If you WANT to get some gear fine……. but before going all magpie and getting that new shiny bit of kit think if a workshop or travel experience may be more beneficial.
 You might surprise yourself!

 The equipment I use for all the pictures on this site is quite modest.
-I’m not a gear head.
-I prefer to get out and take pictures whenever I can.
-I am currently using a combination of ‘older generation’ mirrorless and DSLR together with a smartphone.
-A 24mp camera is more than enough for what I currently do.
-Indeed, a lot of the shots on this site have been taken on 10 or 16mp cameras.
+I prefer value for money so most of my gear is pre owned, with a combination of ‘older generation’ mirrorless and DSLR cameras.
+Sometimes even my smartphone.
+A 24mp camera is more than enough for what I currently do, a lot of the shots on this site have been taken on 10 or 16mp cameras.
+Even my 14 year old 6mp Nikon D70 is still good enough for website use.

 Whatever equipment you use and subjects you shoot – enjoy yourself.
 It’s your journey.
 You decide.